DHTMLX/docs-diagram/docs/api/diagram/autoplace_method.md

 description: text
 ---

-# autoPlace
+# autoPlace()

-@short:automatically arranges connected diagram shapes in the hierarchical structure
+@short: automatically arranges connected diagram shapes in the hierarchical structure

 @params:
-- config    object      optional, an object with configuration settings of the autoplacement.
+`config: object` - optional, an object with configuration settings of the autoplacement.
 If not specified, the default settings will be applied.

 @example:
 var diagram = new dhx.Diagram("diagram");
 diagram.data.parse(data);